-29. In the absence of any more recent data, the COT decided to refer to its previous statement on phytoestrogens and health (2003), soya phytoestrogens in the infant diet (2013) and effects of soya consumption on thyroid status (2014).
+31. In the absence of any newer data, the COT decided to refer to its previous statement on phytoestrogens and health (2003), soya phytoestrogens in the infant diet (2013) and effects of soya consumption on thyroid status (2014).

-30. In brief, phytoestrogens are naturally produced chemicals of plant origin, notably in soya.
-They are structurally similar to oestradiol and have been shown to influence biological processes through their ability to bind to estrogen receptors (ER) and interfere with natural hormonal responses in animals and humans.
+32. In brief, phytoestrogens are naturally produced chemicals of plant origin, notably in soya.
+They are structurally similar to estrogen and have been shown to influence biological processes through their ability to bind to estrogen receptiors (ER) and interfere with natural hormonal responses in animals and humans.

-31. Based on the data available at the time, the COT concluded that it was not possible to determine a dose-response relationship, nor to identify other risk factors with the exception of iodine deficiency.
-The COT therefore concluded that individuals with hypothyroidism would still be considered a subgroup of the general population and that there was a potential concern for their health.
-The COT however recommended that this population subgroup, as well as general practitioners and endocrinologists, should be made aware of the potential risk of an exacerbation of this condition from increased consumption of soya.
+33. Based on the data available at the time, the COT concluded that it was not possible to determine a dose response relationship, nor to identify other risk factors with the exception of iodine deficiency.
+The COT therefore concluded, that individuals with hypothyroism, would still be considered a subgroup of the population with a potential concern for health.
+The COT however recommended that this population group, as well as general practitioners and endocrinologists, should be made aware of the potential risk of an exacerbated condition from increased consumption of soya.

-32. The main toxicological concern for infants arises from the oestrogen-like activity and the potential disruption of development and of the reproductive system.
+34. The main toxicological concern for infants arises from the oestrogen-like activity and the potential disruption of the development and reproductive system.
 Other possible adverse effects include disruption of the immune and thyroid function.
-Due to limitations in the available data, it is not possible to establish HBGVs for soya isoflavones in infants.
+Due to limitations in the available data, it is not possible to set HBGVs for soya isoflavones in infants.

-33. The few critical epidemiological studies available do not suggest important impacts of soya-based formula on later reproductive health in humans.
-However, animal studies suggest some developmental and reproductive changes can be induced.
+35. The few critical epidemiological studies available do not suggest important impacts of soya-based formula on later reproductive health in humans.
+However, animal studies suggest some developmental and reproductive changes.
 Thus, there is some uncertainty about the safety of soya-based formula.
-The COT previously concluded that there is no substantive medical need for soya based infant formula, nor health benefits and they should therefore be used only in exceptional circumstances.
-The current government advice states soya formula to be suitable from > 6 months of age but only under medical supervision9.
+The COT concluded, that there is no substantive medical need for soya based infant formula, nor health benefits and should therefore only be used in exceptional circumstances.

-34. Due to the lack of any new UK data, the COT based its conclusion on its previous evaluation, that there is no scientific basis for a change in the current advice to government.
+36. Due to the lack of any new UK data, the COT agreed with its previous evaluation, that there is no scientific basis for a change in the current government advice.

-35. The full COT statements can be found here:
+37. The full COT statements can be found here: